DiemasMichiels/emulator/README.md

 # Android iOS Emulator

-A small Visual Studio Code extention to run Android and iOS Simulators in a click.
+A small Visual Studio Code extension to run Android and iOS Simulators in a click.
 Link to marketplace: https://marketplace.visualstudio.com/items?itemName=DiemasMichiels.emulate

 **Running iOS simulators only works on Mac with Xcode!**